Also, approves new home on Lake Celeste Drive

 With little discussion, the Planning Board on Dec.
 13 approved a 2,500-square-foot home and garage on a 20-acre parcel off Lake Celeste Drive.
 It made its approval contingent upon fulfillment of conditions such as improvements to the private lane.

-In September, the board conducted a lengthy public hearing at which neighbors and the Lake Celeste Association’s lawyer opposed the project, criticizing it as an intrusive threat to a quaint road and community.The Current is a nonprofit supported by its readers; please consider a tax-deductible contribution.
+In September, the board conducted a lengthy public hearing at which neighbors and the Lake Celeste Association’s lawyer opposed the project, criticizing it as an intrusive threat to a quaint road and community.The Current is a nonprofit supported by its readers and provided free to the community.
+Please consider a tax-deductible contribution of $5 per month.